andresoro/ben/README.md

-# static
+# ben
-Static website builder

-This program aims to build and serve html, markdown, and other static assets.
+Ben is a simple blog engine that converts .md files to html and hosts them over http.